Radiologists examine and diagnose disorders and diseases using x-rays and radioactive materials. May treat patients.

 - Review or transmit images and information using picture archiving or communications systems.

 Interested in becoming ?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.View available schools

 Radiologists with little to no experience tend to make between $60280 and $111440 while the more experienced ones can earn over $208,000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Radiologist is to move to a higher paying state like NH.
-Right now, the highest paying states for Radiologists are NH, AL, WY, MN and MT.
+One of the easiest ways to increase your salary as a Radiologist is to move to a higher paying state like NH.
+Right now, the highest paying states for Radiologists are NH, ND, ME, MT and MN.

-3 other factors that can increase your salary as A Radiologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Radiologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Radiologists what degree they had when they got the job and most of them said they had a Post-doctoral followed by Bachelors degree.
+We asked other Radiologists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a Bachelor’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a Radiologist.